intrinio/ruby-sdk/docs/SecurityApi.md

   order_column: "order_column_example", # String | Results returned sorted by this column
   order_direction: "asc", # String | Sort order to use with the order_column
   primary_only: false, # BOOLEAN | Return only primary securities
-  page_size: 100 # Integer | The number of results to return
+  page_size: 100 # Integer | The number of results to return.
+Maximum for this endpoint is 50000.
 }

 begin